Methylphenidate (Ritalin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

-Residential drug rehab and outpatient drug rehab are two primary options for Ritalin addiction treatment after detox.
-Below is a brief comparison of these two types of treatment, but an addiction treatment professional can help you determine which type of rehab is right for you.
+Residential Ritalin rehab and outpatient Ritalin rehab are two primary options for Ritalin addiction treatment after detox.
+Below is a brief comparison of these two types of treatment, but an addiction treatment professional can help you determine which type of Ritalin rehab is right for you.

-If you’re addicted to Ritalin, you may also consider enrolling in both types of addiction treatment for a longer, more comprehensive addiction treatment experience.
+If you’re addicted to Ritalin, you may also consider enrolling in both types of Ritalin treatment programs for a longer, more comprehensive addiction treatment experience.
 Studies show that the longer you remain in treatment, the better your chances are for sustaining your sobriety.

-While cost can often be a barrier to treatment, most addiction treatment providers offer several different forms of payment to help reduce the burden, including:
+While cost can often be a barrier to treatment, most addiction treatment providers offer several different forms of payment to help reduce the financial burden of Ritalin rehab, including: